openbmc/hiomapd/Documentation/mbox_protocol.md

 let the BMC know that they have been received and understood.
 ```
 0x01 - BMC Reboot:
-	Used to inform the host that a BMC reboot has occured.
+	Used to inform the host that a BMC reboot has occurred.
-	The host must perform protocol verison negotiation again and
+	The host must perform protocol version negotiation again and
 	must assume it has no active window.
 The host must not assume
 	that any commands which didn't respond as such succeeded.
 0x02 - BMC Windows Reset: (V2)